 These are a bit different than the devices that cover the entire wheel because they are installed in a completely different way.
 Before winter hits, you simply install a small piece on each of the two drive wheels, and you carry the actual product in your trunk.
 When you need it, you lift the traction arms and place them over your tire.
 There is no need for a jack, and it takes only seconds to install.
 The pros and cons include the following:

 - They are easy and quick to install.

 - They can go up and down hills efficiently.

 - They are not heavy and anyone can install them.

-- They are relatively expensive, usually around $250.
+- They are relatively expensive at around $350 and up.

 - The instructions can be a bit confusing.

 - They are not as attractive as other products aimed at helping you drive better in snow and ice.

 These straps are one step up from the tire wraps made of mesh.
 They are easy to install and can usually be done in about one minute per tire.
 Often called plastic or non-metallic snow chains, their pros and cons include the following: